Rustam Minnikhanov: Sanctions

 In response to the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Minnikhanov to the Specially Designated Nationals and Blocked Persons List on 26 January 2023, which results in his assets being frozen and U.S. persons being prohibited from dealing with him.
-Canada sanctioned Rustam Minnikhanov, together with his wife in April 2023.
+Canada sanctioned Minnikhanov, together with his wife in April 2023.